Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 a sudden wave of happiness when you put a song on that your tulpa likes, or if they beat you in a game of checkers.

- At ﬁrst, when you hear your tulpar respond to you or talk, it may be in your own voice that you typically hear in your head.
-This is ﬁne, and eventually they will develop their own voice with practice.
+ At rst, when you hear your tulpar respond to you or talk, it may be in your own voice that you typically hear in your head.
+This is ne, and eventually they will develop their own voice with practice.

 #### Visualization